JakeTheSillySnake/MazesAndCaves/README.md

 Now the program is compiled, placing the app in a folder named `src/build/`.
 The app should open automatically.
 If you want to open it later using command line, run make maze.
 If there are errors, you're likely missing some packages.
 Check __Prerequisites__.

+If you're on Windows, you'll need to have MinGW installed.
+Then, you can build and run the app in Qt Creator (make sure the build directory in the settings is `src/build`).

 </br>

 ### Formatting